OpenRiskNet/home/openshift/environments/README.md

 # OpenShift deployments

 The [OKD Orchestrator] is the _preferred_ tool for the formation of OpenShift VRE deployments.
+The `standard-openstack` directory seen here is kept as a historical reference for the early (pre-orchestrator) deployments.
-The role of the orchestrator is to provide a simplified installation process that supports these types of deployments:
+The role of the **OKD Orchestrator** is to provide a simplified installation process that supports these types of deployments:

 * simple one-server deployment for basic experimentation
 * standard availability allowing moderate scaleability